MIND YOUR LIVER. IT NEEDS YOU. ™

 This page is educational.
 It’s not a substitute for medical care.
 If you’re worried about your liver or have symptoms, talk to your provider.
 You deserve real answers and support.

-Cortisol, released during stress, can raise blood sugar and contribute to fat storage in the liver.
+Cortisol, released during stress, can raise blood sugar and contribute to fat accumulation in the liver.

 1. Raises cortisol, which increases liver fat.